|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

 6. During the Pee Wee game, any team that blitzes will be penalized (5) five yards for illegal procedure.
 This penalty will be from the line of scrimmage.

-7. During the Pee Wee game, a 35 second play clock will be utilized in order to keep the game moving.
+7. During the Pee Wee game, a 35 second play clock will be utilized to keep the game moving.

 8. Overtime for the Pee Wee games will be only one overtime period.
 If both teams fail to score or score and make or miss the point after try, the game will end in a tie.